Book 1: Foundations

 - Create customer expectations that would generate complaints if partnership ended

-Example: A payment processor integrated with a major fintech platform.
-They didn't just provide APIs - they co-developed fraud detection algorithms that became core to the platform's value proposition.
-They handled customer support for payment issues.
-They co-marketed to joint customers.
-Extracting from or replacing this partner would have meant rebuilding multiple systems, retraining support teams, and risking customer churn during transition.
-Mutual dependency created negotiating parity.
+Example Pattern: Consider Stripe's integrations with major platforms.
+Stripe doesn't just provide APIs - they co-develop fraud detection algorithms that become core to the platform's value proposition.
+They handle customer support for payment issues.
+They co-market to joint customers.
+This is why platforms like Shopify and Lyft find Stripe difficult to replace: extracting would mean rebuilding multiple systems, retraining support teams, and risking customer churn during transition.
+Mutual dependency creates negotiating parity.

 Warning: This tactic can backfire if they decide to acquire you rather than partner.
+This is why many deep integration partnerships end in acquisition - the integration itself makes the smaller partner an attractive target.
 Only increase switching costs if you want deep partnership OR attractive acquisition terms.
+The distinction matters: if acquisition is an acceptable outcome, deep integration accelerates it; if you want to remain independent, maintain more separation.

 Tactic 5: Have a Credible Nuclear Option